Executive Summary

 In mid-March 2020, of course, things changed.
 Our three questions and our three priorities became imperatives.
 Our response is the Resilient Communities Blueprint.

 This document is a blueprint.
 It is not a plan.
 It is a synthesis of planning and development efforts.
-It draws on a broad accumulated experience.
+It draws on a broad accumulation of experiences.
 Our home community is fortunate to have many innovative sustainability programs and projects.
 We also drew from what was learned in other communities around the world.

 The process requires a clear statement of problems.
 Albert Einstein, one of the greatest minds of the twentieth century, was asked what he would do if given one hour to solve a really important problem.
 He said he would spend 59 minutes defining the problem.
 Often, when the problem is clearly defined, the solution is apparent.
 And the energy spontaneously appears to mobilize planning, organization and execution.